textpattern/textpattern.github.io/tags/image-info.md

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @escape="html"@
-Escape HTML entities such as @<@, @>@ and @&@.
+Escape HTML entities such as `<`, `>` and `&`.
-Values: @html@ or unset.
+Values: `html` or unset.
-Default: @html@;
+Default: `html`;
 * @id="integer"@
-An @id@ assigned at upload of an image to display.
+An `id` assigned at upload of an image to display.
 The IDs can be found on the "Images administration panel":../administration/images-panel.
 Default: unset.
 * @name="image name"@
 An image to display, given by its image name as shown on the "Images administration panel":../administration/images-panel.
-If both @name@ and @id@ are specified, the @id@ takes precedence.
+If both @name@ and `id` are specified, the `id` takes precedence.
 Default: unset.
 * @type="information type"@
 One or more of the following values to display the particular pieces of information from the current image.